Social and financial support for students

 The Social FSDIE is a program offered by the University of Montpellier designed to provide one-time financial assistance to students facing severe financial hardship or living in precarious circumstances.

-Funded in part by the CVEC (Student and Campus Contribution), this program is implemented in partnership with the CROUS.
-Financial aid is awarded, subject to eligibility requirements, following an interview with the CROUS social services department and a review of the application by a committee.
-It is designed to assist students in the following areas:
+Funded in part by the CVEC (Student and Campus Contribution), it is implemented in partnership with the Crous.
+Financial aid is awarded, subject to eligibility requirements, following an interview with the Crous social services department and a review of the application by a committee.
+In particular, it helps students in the following areas:

-- If you don't hear back from the CROUS, the CESF is still here to help.
+• If you do not receive a response from the CROUS, the CESF is still available to assist you.

 Distribution of food and hygiene products